emmmali/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!
+*    [X] Changed colors for more interesting UI
+*    [X] Changed to modern, easy-to read font

 ## Video Walkthrough